 29th July 2017

 We arrived at Mer de Sable with precisely two hours to play with.
 This was longer than I'd had for my last visit thirteen years earlier but dissatisfying given a crowded park and a €25 admission fee.
 Though we managed to hit our target coasters there were two whole areas of the park that we didn't have chance to explore, and it might have been fun to see one or two of the shows.
 Our rushed departure was made all the more frustrating when we ended up waiting almost an hour for bag drop to open at the airport, despite clear language on my boarding pass saying that it would open two and a half hours prior to departure and a request from the airline to arrive early due to peak summer congestion.

-There was a thirty minute wait to ride Bandidos (#2353), an installation of the extended version of the compact spinning coaster from SBF Rides, the longest I've every put up with for the genre and at least three times what it deserves.
+There was a thirty minute wait to ride Bandidos (#2356), an installation of the "three loop" version of the compact spinning coaster from SBF Rides, the longest I've every put up with for the genre and at least three times what it deserves.
 There were no ridiculous rules requiring us to remove glasses, and indeed the operator on duty wasn't bothered by the drawstring bag Megan had wrapped around her shoulders.
 We chose the third car today instead of our usual front or back, and I can report that the experience there was exactly as expected: a small amount of spinning accompanied by a large amount of clunking.